guso9085/ArtTracker/Deadline_3.md

 - Created new data model called "DoneItem"
 - Added a "Past Commissions" button on the top right.
 When clicked, it takes you to a new view where it displays a user's completed commissions

-**Bug: Completing a commission does not remove it from the ToDoItem data model.
+**Bug: Completing a commission does not remove it from the ToDoItem data model (and thus the commissions page).
+The user would have to swipe to delete the commission.
 Haven't been able to figure this one out, more complicated than it seems.**

 ## Next deadline plan
 - Add a Basic Metric View to the Past Commissions View